Noctua28/Prediction-of-Product-Sales/README.md

 </p>

 ## Methods
-- Data preparation steps with explanation and justification for choices
--

-## Results

 Data exploration and visualization
 Data preprocessing techniques including handling missing values and categorical features, and scaling/normalization Linear regression modeling to predict sales